joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-06_haskell-transformers.md

 Also, the Ord instance for Combination is interesting: a combination is **larger** than another if the size of it's lucky set is bigger.
 I use `(flip compare)` there just to make clearer that we are defining the notion of "larger" instead of "lesser or equal" (more common).

-I then proceeded to implement the reading of the file into a list of Combination.
+I then proceeded to implement the parsing of the file into a list of Combination.
 This part is a bit out-of-context in this post, but I tried to make nice use of monadic features _even here_:

 <script src="http://gist-it.appspot.com/github/joaopizani/katas/blob/blog-05-2012/HaskellLottery/Main.hs?footer=0&slice=22:34"></script>